-- a) Where development and/or site alteration is proposed that is in or within 120 metres, or affects the Natural Heritage System, the Town shall require that a Natural Heritage Evaluation be prepared by a qualified professional with appropriate in-season field work, and in accordance with the requirements of the Town, the Conservation Authority, and any agency having jurisdiction.
-The Natural Heritage Evaluation shall demonstrate that there will be no negative impacts on any natural heritage features or their ecological functions, to the satisfaction of the Town, in consultation with the Conservation Authority and any agency having jurisdiction. - Natural Heritage Evaluations will be required to include identification of minimum vegetation protection zones for natural heritage features and hydrologic features not covered by other
+- a) Where development and/or site alteration is proposed that is within or affects the Natural Heritage System, the Town shall require that a Natural Heritage Evaluation be prepared by a qualified professional with appropriate in-season field work, and in accordance with the requirements of the Town, the Conservation Authority and any agency having jurisdiction.
+The Natural Heritage Evaluation shall demonstrate that there will be no negative impacts on any natural heritage features, or their ecological functions, to the satisfaction of the Town, in consultation with the Conservation Authority and any agency having jurisdiction. - b) An environmental education/awareness program that informs homeowners of the environmental sensitivities within the Town shall be prepared by a development proponent(s) to the satisfaction of the Town in consultation with the Conservation Authority.
+Preparation of this program shall be addressed though the subdivision

-- provincial plans, and can also identify core and supporting features.
-Core features are those considered to be critical components of the natural heritage system, and supporting features are other components that are significant at the localized level. - c) As part of any Natural Heritage Evaluation the boundaries of the features within the Natural Heritage System will be staked in the field and approved by the Town in consultation with the Conservation Authority.
-Provincially Significant Wetlands and Significant Habitat of Endangered and Threatened Species shall be surveyed in consultation with the Provincial agency having jurisdiction, in addition to the Conservation Authority and the Town. - d) Where fish habitat, and/or the habitat of endangered species, and/or the habitat of threatened species are identified, the required Natural Heritage Evaluation shall ensure that all Provincial and Federal requirements have been satisfied. - e) Where an application for development and/ or site alteration is in or within 120 metres or affects the Natural Heritage System and is of a minor nature, the Town, in consultation with the Conservation Authority, or any other agency having jurisdiction, may reduce the scope of the study requirements for a Natural Heritage Evaluation. - f) Opportunities for enhancements and linkages will be identified and addressed through the preparation of any required Natural Heritage Evaluation or Hydrologic Evaluation a part of any development application, in consultation with the Conservation Authority, York Region, and/or Province, and implemented through development agreements. - g) An environmental education/awareness program that informs homeowners of the environmental sensitivities within the Town shall be prepared by a development proponent(s) to the satisfaction of the Town in consultation with the Conservation Authority.
-Preparation of this program shall be addressed though the subdivision approval process and will include recommendations from the Natural Heritage Evaluation.
+- approval process and will include recommendations from the Natural Heritage Evaluation. - c) As part of any Natural Heritage Evaluation the boundaries of the features within the Natural Heritage System will be staked in the field and approved by the Town in consultation with the Conservation Authority.
+Provincially Significant Wetlands and Significant Habitat of Endangered and Threatened Species shall be surveyed in consultation with the Provincial agency having jurisdiction, in addition to the Conservation Authority and the Town. - d) Where fish habitat and/or the habitat of endangered species and/or the habitat of threatened species are identified, the required Natural Heritage Evaluation shall ensure that all Provincial and Federal requirements have been satisfied. - e) Where an application for development and/or site alteration is within or affects the Natural Heritage System and is of a minor nature, the Town, in consultation with the Conservation Authority, or any other agency having jurisdiction, may scope the study requirements for a Natural Heritage Evaluation.